Bonanno crime family

-The Bonanno crime family (pronounced /it/) is an Italian-American Mafia crime family and one of the "Five Families" that dominate organized crime activities in New York City.
+The Bonanno crime family (/it/) is an Italian American Mafia crime family and one of the "Five Families" that dominate organized crime activities in New York City within the criminal organization known as the American Mafia.
+The family's operations have also extended into New Jersey, Florida, California, Arizona, and Montreal.
+The Bonanno family has historically been one of the smallest of the Five Families, and was seen as the most brutal of the New York families during the 20th century.

 The family was known as the Maranzano crime family until its founder Salvatore Maranzano was murdered in 1931.
-Joseph Bonanno was awarded most of Maranzano's operations when Charles "Lucky" Luciano oversaw the creation of the Commission to divide up criminal enterprises in New York City among the Five Families.
-Under the leadership of Bonanno between the 1930s and 1960s, the family was one of the most powerful in the country.
-The Bonanno family maintained close ties to the Sicilian Mafia, with whom it orchestrated the importation of billions of dollars' worth of heroin into the United States.
+Joseph Bonanno was awarded most of Maranzano's operations when Charles "Lucky" Luciano oversaw the creation of the Commission to divide up criminal enterprises in New York City among the Five Families following the Castellammarese War.
+Under the leadership of Bonanno between the 1930s and 1960s, the family was one of the most powerful in the United States.
+By the 1960s, the Bonanno family held significant interests in the Fulton Fish Market, the Garment District, and Kennedy International Airport.
+Additionally, the family maintained close ties to the Sicilian Mafia, with whom it orchestrated the importation of billions of dollars' worth of heroin into the United States during the mid-to-late 20th century.